NasalDaemon/clazz/README.md

 // Sort algorithm is cache optimised for SoA by first finding a sorting order
 // before moving elements into their final position in memory, field by field.
 // In this particular case, the age column is only accessed when ages for
-// the respective elements are moved into their final position. people.sort();
+// the respective elements are moved into their final position, since the
+// sorting order is found without ever needing to query the age column. people.sort();

 for (auto& person : people) {